tiffanynk/women-who-climb-capstone/README.md

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/tiffanynk/womxn-who-climb/issues) for a list of proposed features (and known issues).
+See the [open project board](https://github.com/tiffanynk/womxn-who-climb/projects) for a list of proposed features (and known issues).

+Coming Soon:
+* Search for a Crag via Mountain Project's API
+* Follow other climbers
+* Schedule climbs

 <!-- CONTRIBUTING -->